Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 How does the Las Vegas Housing market look?

 For Las Vegas, specifically, let’s take a look at the market as it is now.
 Currently, Las Vegas is one of the hottest markets in the country – prices are rising, the inventory is tight, and demand is high.
-In a report by Nationwide Insurance Company compiled at the end of 2017, it’s estimated that housing prices in Las Vegas are still 27 percent off their peak.
+Vegas recently hit an average price range of $400,000 for a single family home.

 For investors and home buyers alike, it’s still a good time to break into Las Vegas real estate.